Older cars are easy to steal and I’m very attached to my old Mercedes, so I fitted a fuel pump cutoff switch which I hid discreetly under the dash.

 Fit A Fuel Pump Kill Switch

-Fuel pump type kill switch can only be fitted to a car with an electric fuel pump, if you car is a classic with a mechanical pump, you’ll need to consider fitting manual fuel valve in the fuel line or an ignition kill switch instead.
+Fuel pump type kill switch can only be fitted to a car with an electric fuel pump, if your car is a classic with a mechanical pump, you’ll need to consider fitting a manual fuel valve in the fuel line or an ignition kill switch instead.

 To avoid wiring coming loose, which would cause the engine to stall, I’ll like to solder in the wiring.
 Solder is the best way to join wires, sure you could just twist the wires or use scotch clips, but you run a real risk of them coming loose.